NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Design Electrical Power per Unit Flow Rate

 This field is optional.
 This input is used when the input field Design Power Consumption is set to autosize and the Design Power Sizing Method is set to PowerPerFlow.
 It allows setting the efficiency the pumping system's power consumption using only the design flow rate.
 If omitted the default value of 348701.1 W/(m<sup>3</sup>/s) (22 W/gpm) will be used.
-This method does not use the motor efficiency to size the the pump's electrical power consumption rate but does use the motor efficiency when calculating how the pump heating of the fluid.
-In addition, the Design Pump Head will be overridden to be consistent with the power per flow scaling factor entered here.

 #### Field: Design Shaft Power per Unit Flow Rate Per Unit Head